outdoteth/cally/README.md

 ## Notes

 **There are various optimizations that may make the contracts harder to reason about.
-These are done to reduce gas cost burden on the user but at the cost of code readability.
+These are done to reduce gas costs but at the expense of code readability.
 Here are some helpful explanations of those optimizations.**

 ### Premium and strike indexing